Barbados has property options to suit almost everyone.

 For long-term rentals (i.e. more than six months), look at property options with either Terra Caribbean or Seaside Realty.
 We mention these two particular realty agencies because in our experience they are helpful and responsive.

 Most landlords renting property on a long-term basis (i.e. more than six months) require a security deposit equivalent to one months' rent.
-However, some landlords also require tenants to pay the last month rent in advance as well.
+Some landlords also require tenants to pay the last month rent in advance.
+Deposits are held directly by landlords; there is no deposit protection scheme at this time.

 Frequently asked questions